-08/11/2017 - More than 200 global tax and economic crime experts have identified key areas for international action following the Fifth OECD Forum on Tax and Crime, in London.
+08/11/2017 - More than 200 global tax and economic crime experts have identified key areas for international action following the Save the date: Sixth OECD Forum on Tax and Crime, in London.
 In a week dominated by media coverage of offshore issues, the Forum brought experts on tax, customs, anti-corruption, anti-money laundering, policing, and prosecution together to agree priorities for action.

 The Forum is the latest in a series of OECD-led events and an important opportunity for the international community to strengthen collaboration in tackling these global issues.